 Everyone has a unique situation that they bring to their auto insurance search.
 Maybe you need car insurance for teen drivers, so you’re looking for a company with cheap rates for inexperienced drivers and young driver discounts.
 Or perhaps you’ve had a few accidents or a DUI conviction and need high-risk auto insurance, which could limit the number of car insurance companies available to you.
 Understanding your individual circumstances and deciding what coverage types, discounts and policy features you are looking for can help you choose which companies to get quotes from.

 Car insurance discounts in Georgia

-- Safety features discount: Having certain safety features on your car, like anti-lock brakes, an alarm system, forward collision warning or side curtain airbags may earn you a car insurance discount.
+- Safe driver discounts: If you have a clean driving record — meaning no accidents, tickets or major violations in the past three to five years — you might qualify for a safe driver discount.
+Additionally, having certain safety features on your car, like anti-lock brakes, an alarm system, forward collision warning or side curtain airbags may earn you a car insurance discount.

 Discounts can often help you save on your auto insurance.
-Because each company offers a different suite of discounts, researching discounts online or talking to a representative from your current company might help you to identify ways to save.
+Because each company offers a different suite of discounts, researching savings opportunities online or talking to a representative from your current company might help you to identify ways to save.

 Frequently asked questions

 What is the cheapest car insurance in Georgia?

 The cheapest car insurance companies in Georgia will be different for everyone, since rates are specific to your unique circumstances.
 The Triple-I recommends getting quotes from at least three carriers to compare costs and coverages, and focus on the discounts offered which may help you get a lower premium.